DaforLynx/ranger-ttrpg/Rulebook.md

 | +3       | 42.2%        | 56%          | **75%**   | 93.8%     |

 ### Advantage/Disadvantage
-If the circumstance suggests that a player may have a helping or hindering factor in their attempted action (whether a check or attack), the Narrator may pose advantage or disadvantage on the roll.
+If the circumstance suggests that a player may have a helping or hindering factor in their attempted action (whether a check or attack), the Narrator may impose advantage or disadvantage on the roll.
 - Advantage: roll twice and take the higher result (base 61% chance)
-- Disadvantage: roll twice and take the lower result (base 14% chance) Sources of advantage and disadvantage can stack, but the final result is whichever type has more sources.
+- Disadvantage: roll twice and take the lower result (base 14% chance)

+Sources of advantage and disadvantage can stack, but the final result is whichever type has more sources.
 If the number of sources of advantage and disadvantage are equal, they cancel out and the roll is made normally.
 ### Double Disadvantage
 If the player wants to attempt an extremely foolhardy action that still has a slim chance of succeeding, the Narrator may impose double disadvantage on the roll.
 As the name implies, this entails rolling *three times* and taking the lowest result.